Kamil47/TimeDate7segmentsDisplay/README.md

 The ambient temperature could be displayed, but I hesitate if it is useful.
 There must be some more time interval for temperature inside one minute.
 Is it worse instead of time information or not?
 Finally, I decided not to include the temperature.
 If somebody need it, is ready.

-The weakest point is code for sensing ambient light and display brightness.
-I used just four steps to distinguish levels and code in this function could be improved.

 Generally, I can find many DIY digital clocks, but I was not successful to find clock with large 7 segments digits.
 From this point of view, and especially from the point of view of electronic problem solving, my project can be useful for many enthusiasts.